Choosing the right radiator cap can make a big difference

 How to read pressure grading on your radiator cap

 A radiator cap will have two pressure measurements on it, psi and kPa.
-Psi measures pounce-force per square inch and kPa stands for kiloPascals.
+Psi measures pound per square inch and kPa stands for kiloPascals.
 They are both used to calculate pressure and depend on whether the system uses imperial or metric units of measurement.

 Most caps are designed from 4psi (30kPa) to 30psi (205kPa), with the higher ratings typically found in performance or industrial applications.
 When choosing a radiator cap, it’s important you stick with the specified pressure for your system, as each additional pound above this increases the boiling point by 1.4°C.